Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 1. Update networking configuration in the `static-nodes.json` of all Nodes with the right accessible IP and Ports for each Node.

 1. Start all nodes again.
 The nodes should be able to connect with their peers and the `raft.cluster` command should show the updated information and IP/Port configuration.
+    In the `geth` console, run:

+    ```js
+    raft.cluster
+    ```

+    It will return the Raft cluster with the updated IP and Ports for each Node.

 ## IBFT